DnDFriends/Items/README.md

-# Magic Item Table
+# Item Tables
-The Magic Item Table and its pictures.
+The various Item Table and their pictures.